Qrome/marquee-scroller/README.md

 </p>

 ## Donation or Tip
-Please do not feel oblicated, but donations and tips are warmly welcomed.
-I have added the donation button at the request of a few people that wanted to contribute and show appreciateion.
+Please do not feel obligated, but donations and tips are warmly welcomed.
+I have added the donation button at the request of a few people that wanted to contribute and show appreciation.
 Thank you, and enjoy the application and project.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=A82AT6FLN2MPY)

 ## Contributors